Meeting with representatives with United Nations Treaty bodies

 - Press release

-In the case of Miladze v.
-Georgia the Court held that there had been no violation of the freedom of expression.
+In the case of C.P. v.
+Spain, the Court held that there had been no violation of the right to respect for private and family life.

 Grand Chamber News